KeeperPat/simple-magento-vagrant/README.md

 * Expose MySQL port for access using Workbench or your preferred MySQL admin tool.
 * Install Modman.
 * Optionally install sample store inventory

-**Why no Puppet/Chef?**
-Admittedly, Puppet and Chef are excellent solutions for predictable and documented system configurations.
-The emphasis for this provisioner is on unoptionated simplicity.
-There are some excellent Puppet / Chef Magento configurations on Github with far more bells and whistles.